 The benefit of Service Design lies in its holistic process that aims to design a seamless and effortless solution for customers.
 Service Design ensures that the overall experience is consistent and easily understandable, with little to no friction for the customer between touchpoints.

 As a core pillar of design, creating consistency in a service is about making it intuitive.
-By examining all the areas of a service, Service Designers aim to increase the usability and learnability of the different aspects that service.
+By examining all the areas of a service, Service Designers aim to increase the usability and learnability of the different aspects of that service.

 The main benefits of improving the consistency of a service include: